 Lightfastness

-The lightfastness of colored pencils is not a big deal unless you intend to sell your work or you want to ensure it will last a longer period of time.
+The lightfastness of colored pencils is not a big deal unless you intend to sell your work or you want to ensure it will last a longer period.
 Most amateur or hobby colorers do not bother investing in lightfastness, but this is a key area of difference between Polychromos and Prismacolor pencils.

 Polychromos colored pencils are the only option here if you intend to sell your work, and looking at their lightfast ratings explains why.
 The majority of Polychromos colors (102 of the 120) are rated for maximum lightfastness, meaning that they are capable of resisting fading for more than a century.